 VOTE BY MAIL: EASY & INSECURE

-Many popular vote-by-mail and absentee systems are ripe for fraud and abuse, and may have been used to steal elections.
+Many popular vote-by-mail and absentee systems are ripe for fraud and abuse.

 Americans are grateful for anything that makes voting easier.
 Proposals for vote-by-mail (VBM) systems are on the rise around the country.
-But, as with any voting system, the convenience of VBM can seriously undermine integrity.
+But, as with any convenience based voting system, VBM can undermine integrity.

 The use of absentee ballots and other forms of voting by mail has more than tripled since 1980.
 In the 2012 presidential election, 21.4 percent of domestic voters cast ballots by mail.
 Colorado, Oregon, and Washington have switched to all vote-by-mail systems, and several other states have seen mail ballot rates exceed 50 percent.